What is Cultural Shock and How to Avoid It?

 Table of Contents

-Now that you have an idea of what is culture shock, let us understand the different stages of culture shock.
+Now that you have an idea of what culture shock is, let us understand the different stages of culture shock.
 There are 4 stages of culture shock, each of which can make you go through different emotions.
 All of these stages are mentioned below.

 The first stage is the honeymoon phase, which typically lasts anywhere from two days to a week.
 This is when you're just so excited about discovering new things and seeing all of these different cultures that you feel like everything around you is a masterpiece.